Is Thessaloniki Worth Visiting? Pros, Cons, Best Time To Go

 Only a 50-minute drive from Thessaloniki, Pella is central to the area’s history.
 It was the capital of Macedonia’s ancient kingdom and the birthplace of Alexander the Great.

-The archaeological is huge: you can visit a 70,000-square-meter space with the vestiges of many sanctuaries, ancient shops, and houses.
+The archaeological site is large: you can visit a 70,000-square-meter area with the remains of many sanctuaries, ancient shops, and houses.

-The most well-preserved buildings in Pella are the House of Dionysus and the House of the Abduction of Helen, both boasting stunning mosaic floors and columned courtyards.
+The best-preserved buildings in Pella are the House of Dionysus and the House of the Abduction of Helen, both featuring stunning mosaic floors and columned courtyards.

-While in Pella, don’t miss the Archaeological Museum, where are stored the ancient objects found in the site by the archeologists.
+While in Pella, don’t miss the Archaeological Museum, where ancient objects found on site are on display.

 Vergina